JonasToth/CppCoreGuidelinesTooling/tool_overview.md

 #### clang-tidy

 Usage: ../../tools/extract_enforcements.bash GuidelineFile startline

 Provide correct number of lines.
 Not end with a $
 #### clang-tidy

 Usage: ../../tools/extract_enforcements.bash GuidelineFile startline

-Provide correct number of lines.
-Not end with a $
-#### clang-tidy

-Usage: ../../tools/extract_enforcements.bash GuidelineFile startline

-Provide correct number of lines.
-Not end with a $
-#### clang-tidy

-Usage: ../../tools/extract_enforcements.bash GuidelineFile startline